ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 activity, the user is returned to the page they were previously viewing.
 For example, if a user posts a cheep while viewing their own timeline, they will either stay or return to their own timeline once the action is done.

+\newpage
 ## Sequence of functionality/calls through _Chirp!_

 ![UML Sequence diagram over unauthenticated user through _Chirp!_](Images/Sequence%20Diagram%20unauth.png)

-This diagram shows the various calls and replies the application makes throughout the process of rendering the page upon HTTP request.
+This diagram shows the various calls and replies the application makes throughout the process of rendering the page upon a HTTP request.
 As the user is unauthorized, some calls have been omitted for simplicity (as stated in the note).
 These would be the cheep box or the personal timeline.
 The calls to static elements like images or css have also been omitted.

 \newpage